-The first option for imaging this patient group in the emergency department is abdominal x-ray [14].
-Uniform ellipsoid-rectangular substances are arranged along the intestine, creating the so-called 'tictac' sign.
-Sometimes air gets trapped between the swallowed substance and the capsule, this is called 'double condom sign'.
-Radiological findings are shown in Figure 5.
+The first option for imaging this patient group in the emergency department is abdominal X-ray [14].
+Uniform ellipsoid-rectangular substances are arranged along the intestine, creating the so-called "tictac" sign.
+Sometimes air gets trapped between the swallowed substance and the capsule, which is called the "double condom sign".
+The radiological findings are shown in Figure 5.
 In cases where abdominal X-ray is inadequate or in doubt, non-contrast CT imaging is the gold standard diagnostic method [11].
-Abdominal CT and abdominal x-ray images of our cases are shown in figure 1 and figure 4.
+Abdominal CT and abdominal X-ray images of our cases are shown in Figure 1 and Figure 4.

 Surgical treatment is extremely rare in body packer cases.
 The main indications for emergency surgery are intestinal obstruction and suspected bundle rupture.
 Packs that have remained inside the body for a long time are also candidates for surgical treatment because they are more likely to cause complications [15,16].
-In case 1 of our cases, two packages were ruptured and opioid intoxication developed and the packages were removed surgically.
+In case 1, two packages were ruptured and opioid intoxication developed, and the packages were surgically removed.